Monarchy of Spain: Marital union of the Catholic Monarchs

-The territories of the Spanish empire overseas were dependencies of the Crown of Castile, and Castile had an outsized influence there.
+The territories of the Spanish Empire overseas were dependencies of the Crown of Castile, and Castile had an outsized influence there.
 Following the Spanish explorations and settlement in the Caribbean, the Spanish conquest of the Aztec Empire and the Spanish conquest of the Inca Empire, the crown established high courts ("Audiencias") and viceroyalties in important regions (Mexico, 1535; Panama, 1538, which was later replaced by Lima, 1542).
 The viceroy (vice-king) and the Audiencias were the effective administrators of royal policy.

 Habsburg Monarchy

-In the early 16th century, the Spanish monarchy passed to the House of Habsburg under King Charles I (also Holy Roman Emperor as Charles V), son of Queen Joanna and King Philip I of Castile.
-With his mother and co-monarch Joanna confined in Tordesillas, Charles I was the sole ruler.
-The reign of Philip II of Spain marked the peak of the Spanish Golden Age (1492–1659), a period of great colonial expansion and trade.
+In 1505, the Spanish monarchy passed to the House of Habsburg in the person of King Charles I (also Holy Roman Emperor as Charles V), son of Queen Joanna and King Philip I of Castile (usually Philip the Handsome in English).
+With the death of Ferdinand II of Aragon in 1516 the Aragonese lands were added to Charles and Joanna's territories.
+With his mother and co-monarch Joanna confined in Tordesillas, claimed to be mad, Charles I was the sole ruler, but the legal situation remained slightly ambiguous until her death in 1555 left Charles the undoubted sole monarch, though as Holy Roman Emperor it was not his principal title.
+Only in the reign of his son Philip II of Spain from 1556 did "King of Spain" become the usual way to refer to the monarch, in Spain and the rest of Europe.

+Philip's reign marked the peak of the Spanish Golden Age (1492–1659), a period of great colonial expansion and trade.
 The Hispanic Crown retained control over and profited from all operations in overseas colonies (by and large royal assets under a monopoly on trade), including slave trade, developed under the purview of the regalía late-medieval system.
 The death in 1700 of Charles II, last of the Spanish Habsburgs, triggered the War of the Spanish succession.